|

 Most of our horses now are 7/8 and above.
 It has been a very long, but interesting process.
 We have paid very

 close attention to disposition, soundness and willingness to work.
 Our horses are primarily of the American style.
+The American style of horse differs from the English style in several areas: Most

 of the American type horses are shorter backed, heavier boned and heavier muscled.
 They generally are not quite as tall